Ken Maginnis: Background

-Maginnis was educated at Royal School Dungannon and at Stranmillis College.
+Maginnis was educated at the Royal School Dungannon and at Stranmillis College.
 He worked as a teacher for a number of years before joining the Ulster Defence Regiment (UDR) in 1971.
 After leaving the British Army with the rank of major in 1981, he became the Ulster Unionist Party (UUP) spokesman on internal security and defence, and was that same year elected to Dungannon District Council, on which he sat for twelve years until losing his seat in 1993.

 August 1981 by-election in Fermanagh and South Tyrone

 Maginnis was the Ulster Unionist candidate for Fermanagh and South Tyrone in the second by-election in 1981, coming second.
 This by-election was caused by the death of sitting MP Bobby Sands on hunger strike.
 As a result of changes to the electoral law with the passing of the Representation of the People Act 1981, another hunger striker could not be nominated.
-Instead Owen Carron, who had served as Sands' election agent in the earlier election, was nominated and elected as a "Anti-H-Block Proxy Political Prisoner".
+Instead Owen Carron, who had served as Sands' election agent in the earlier election, was nominated and elected as an "Anti-H-Block Proxy Political Prisoner".

 Member of Parliament

 The following year, he was elected to the failed Northern Ireland Assembly, as a representative for the Fermanagh and South Tyrone constituency.
-At the 1983 general election he was elected to the House of Commons as the Member of Parliament for the constituency of the same name, defeating Carron who was defending the seat as a Sinn Fein candidate.
+At the 1983 general election he was elected to the House of Commons as the Member of Parliament for the constituency of the same name, defeating Carron who was defending the seat as a Sinn Féin candidate.
 Two years later, along with the rest of his Unionist colleagues, he resigned his seat in protest at the Anglo-Irish Agreement, but was re-elected in the subsequent by-election.
 He continued his protest by refusing to pay his car tax, for which he was sentenced to seven days' imprisonment in 1987.